marcaddeo/marc.cx/content/articles/svelte-ssr-with-rust.md

 published: 2022-11-26 00:00
 excerpt: A how to guide on rendering Svelte JavaScript on the server-side using Rust and the Axum web framework
 tags:
-  - rust
   - axum
   - svelte
   - ssr
 ---
 # How to Use Rust and Axum to Render Svelte on the Server-Side

 In this how-to guide, we're going to explore using Rust and the Axum web framework to render Svelte on the server-side.
 First we'll set up a Rust REST API backend using Axum, and a Svelte frontend application to render data from the API.
 After, we'll Finally, we'll set up server-side rendering so our pages can be crawled by bots as well as load very fast.

 ## Setting up our Rust REST API
 First we'll set up a Rust REST API using the Axum web framework.
 We'll create a project called My Dogs, and install some dependencies.

 ```bash